White Collar and the Culper Ring

 In George Washington, Spymaster – published in 2004 – author Thomas Allen describes how the Culper Ring operated.
 “Austin Roe, a member of the Culper Ring who ran a tavern in Setauket, often took his wagon into New York City,” he writes.
 “From Robert Townsend, he would get an intelligence report.
 When Roe returned to Long Island, instead of delivering the report to Abraham Woodhull, he would put it in a box buried on Woodhull’s farm.
 After Woodhull found the report, he would take out his telescope and check the clothesline of his neighbor, Anna Smith Strong.
 If she hung a black petticoat on her clothesline, it meant that another member of the ring, Caleb Brewster, had arrived in his boat.
 The number of white handkerchiefs on the line indicated which of six coves Brewster and his boat were hiding.”

-White Collar incorporates various elements of this clandestine operation into its own narrative for “Identity Crisis.”
+White Collar incorporates various elements of this clandestine operation into its own narrative.
 In order to make contact with the descendent of another Culper spy, for instance, Mozzie takes out an ad in a local newspaper for a fictitious “Ye Olde Culper Cleaners” that contains the drawing of a clothesline.

 “Undergarments symbolized the person you wanted to contact, and then the handkerchiefs were where they were supposed to be,” Peter Burke explains to his wife regarding the advertisement.
 “Back in the day, four handkerchiefs referred to an old pub at Sixteenth and Second Avenue.”
 Although not historically accurate, it adds a sense of legitimacy to the proceedings nonetheless.

-Later in the episode, Mozzie uses a batch of chemicals to reveal a message written on some old documents in an invisible ink called the “sympathetic stain,” and the original Culper Spies used such a method in their communications to George Washington as well.
+Later in the episode, Mozzie uses a batch of chemicals to reveal a message written on some old documents in an invisible ink called the “sympathetic stain.”
+The original Culper Spies used a similar method in their communications with George Washington.

 “In the Eighteenth Century secret inks were rarely used,” Alexander Rose explains in Washington’s Spies: The Story of America’s First Spy Ring.
 “This was because they were generally based on organic liquids, such as the juice of leeks, oranges, limes, cabbage, and potatoes, as well as milk, vinegar, or urine (in a pinch).
 To develop them, the recipient applied heat, either by pressing the letter with an iron or holding a candle beneath it.
 The very simplicity of the revelatory process tended to outweigh the advantages bestowed by invisibility.”